Signals

 field, you may asses the percentile_rank

-of the Total on an invoice and use this in combination with field conditions to dynamically flag invoices with unusually high values (e.g. 99th percentile) for human review.
+of the Total on an invoice and use this in combination with to dynamically flag invoices with unusually high values (e.g. 99th percentile) for human review.